-Grade Quality Points Awarded Per Semester Hour
+Quality Points Awarded

-Uraue rer semester nour
+Grade Per Semester Hour

-Α Outstanding 4
+А Outstanding 4

 В Above average 3

 С Average 2

 D Passing but below average 1

 F Failing 0

 The scholastic standing of a student is expressed in terms of quality point ratio.
 A quality point ratio is the total number of quality points divided by the total number of semester hours attempted, less the number of hours repeated.
 To meet degree requirements a student must maintain an overall quality point average of 2.00.